After you apply

 When finished with the four disability benefits, learn about other benefits you can receive.

 If you already have the 4 key benefits on this site, you can look for other benefits you may be able to get.
-Please look at our Benefits wayfinder tool which will show other disability and non-disability related benefits available.
+Please look at our Benefits Wayfinder tool which will show other disability and non-disability related benefits available.